As an Amazon Associate I earn from qualifying purchases. (Affiliate Disclosure)

 Just like heavy rains, riding under the excessive heat of the sun is also dangerous.

 - Keep yourself hydrated.
 Don’t forget to have water breaks.
 Avoid those sweet drinks and caffeine to prevent dehydration.

-- Open the helmet’s vents to absorb enough air flow.
+- Open the helmet’s vents to absorb enough airflow.
 By doing so, you will be saved from heat cramps, heat exhaustion, and even heat stroke.

 According to statistics, there is a higher death rate for a motorcycle accident than other vehicles.
-Is it about the quality of bike?
-There is a claim that the reason lies on the age of riders.
+Is it about the quality of the bike?
+There is a claim that the reason lies at the age of riders.
 Most motorcycle riders are young men.
 At an early age, risk awareness is not yet fully realized.

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.